-Five ways technology could improve a small business
+How can technology improve a small business?

 For small businesses, keeping up with all the latest technology can be a difficult task with the speed it moves at.
 From embracing augmented reality; to making use of 3D printing, we take a look at five ways different technologies could benefit your business.